Lumba Sumba Pass Trek

 Lumba Sumba pass trek highlights and Himalayan Sights

-Lumba Sumba pass trek difficulty
+Lumba Sumba pass trek difficulty level

 However, daily jogging or walking exercise is useful before you depart.
 Our program always includes rest days and builds up gradually, in order to acclimatize to the altitude.
 Along the routes, you can walk at your own pace, with plenty of stops for resting.